alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 </br>

-Remove cells with more than 6% of mitochondrial read counts
+Remove cells with more than 6% of mitochondrial read counts.

 ```R
 m$removeGenesFromRatio(